cat-turner/goRIPTA_lite/README.md

 # goRIPTA_lite
-A PWA prototype to make it easier to pick bus routes and pay for them
+A PWA prototype to make it easier to pick bus routes and pay for them.

 ## Synopsis
 Progressive Web Apps (PWS) provide the same user experience regardless of the platform.